ruffknight/Breeze-App/README.md

 ## Introduction

-Amidst the challenges posed by the pandemic, maintaining our mental well-being has become a crucial aspect of our lives.
+Amidst the challenges posed by the pandemic, maintaining mental well-being has become a crucial aspect of our lives.
 Breeze, a mindfulness and well-being app, emerged from a collaborative effort by a dedicated team of six engineers during the User-Centered Design 2020/2021 course project.
 The application aims to provide users with tools to navigate these uncertain times and promote mental wellness and stress management.

 ## Project Overview